Managing Human Capital (11191.2)

-The text prescribed for this Unit is - Nankervis, A Baird, M Joffey J & Shields, J (2019).
+The text prescribed for this Unit is an e-text - Nankervis, A Baird, M Joffey J & Shields, J (2019).
 Human Resource Management Strategy and Practice 10th Edition, Cengage Learning, Melbourne Australia.

-Students are required to obtain an e-version of the text (e-Text) together with the MindTap platform via Cengage Australia in order to access the e-text and MindTap application throught the 11191 UCLearn/Canvas site.
+Students are required to obtain the e-Text together with the MindTap platform via Cengage Australia in order to access the e-text and MindTap application throught the 11191 UCLearn/Canvas site.
 Further details regarding the purchase of the e-text, MindTap and applicable student discount will be available on the unit's UCLearn site.
+Please ensure that you only purchase via the unit's UCLearn site.